mtitinger/zz_doc/internal/SEPASSRFNT-87-End-Of-Line-flashing-and-testing.md

 Upon first poweron, the board is configured by resistors, so that

-* the ROM code first attempts to boot from Ethernet0 using BOOTP.
+* the ROM code first attempts to boot eMMC
-* if BOOTP fails, the ROM code boot the eMMC.

-With this config, the Production config is the default, allowing to flash the eMMC, once the eMMC is flashed, the board boots on it.

-*Question*: if BOOTP has a long timeout, chose DFU as primary for prod, but this is more difficult to automate.
+* if eMMC boot fails, backup on production mode (BOOTP or DFU)

 *Question*: once the software is stable, the eMMC can be pre-flashed, but this creates a delivery process with the contractor, that must be managed.
 Is it worth the cost, since we will probably update the board on EndOfLine anyways ?

 ## Production boot and flashing sequence